hartwigmedical/actin/algo/README.md

-HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_HISTORY_OF_ANAPHYLAXIS | T.B.D. - currently resolves to FAIL HAS_KNOWN_MALABSORPTION_SYNDROME | T.B.D. - currently resolves to FAIL IS_IN_DIALYSIS | > won't be evaluated, resolves to FAIL HAS_ADEQUATE_VEIN_ACCESS_FOR_LEUKAPHERESIS | resolves to UNDETERMINED HAS_SEVERE_CONCOMITANT_CONDITION | > won't be evaluated, resolves to FAIL
+HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_HISTORY_OF_ANAPHYLAXIS | Currently resolves to Undetermined in case of presence of any allergies HAS_POTENTIAL_ABSORPTION_DIFFICULTIES | Or: Prior other condition belonging to DOID 77, Complication of name %Diarrhea%, %Nausea%, %Small bowel resection%, %Colectomy%, %Vomit%, Toxicity source questionaire or EHR grade=>2 of name %Diarrhea%, %Nausea%, %Vomit%
+HAS_POTENTIAL_ORAL_MEDICATION_DIFFICULTIES | Or: Has complication of name %tube%, %swallow% (T.B.D.)
+IS_IN_DIALYSIS | > won't be evaluated, resolves to FAIL
+HAS_ADEQUATE_VEIN_ACCESS_FOR_LEUKAPHERESIS | resolves to UNDETERMINED
+HAS_SEVERE_CONCOMITANT_CONDITION | > won't be evaluated, resolves to FAIL